wiebket/wiebket.github.io/_pages/communities.md

 ## Fellowships

+### Diverse Intelligences Summer Institute Fellow
+The <a href="https://disi.org/about/" target="_blank">Diverse Intelligences Summer Institute</a> is building a vibrant network of early-career scholars who are devoted to bold, transdisciplinary inquiry into the origins, nature, and future of intelligences.
+I have been selected as a DISI fellow for the Summer 2022 programme.

 ### Data Science for Social Good
 The <a href="http://www.dssgfellowship.org/people/2019-fellows-mentors-imperial/" target="_blank">Data Science for Social Good</a> fellowship is one of the longest standing summer programmes to train data scientists to work on real-world problems with tangible social impact.
 I was part of the 2019 cohort of fellows hosted by Imperial College London and worked on a project using deep learning to analyse echocardiograms.